Owain-S/COVIDYPLL/README.md

-Package for the calculation of the years of potential life lost for COVID-19 pandamic in 2020, using the CDC data.
+This `R` package includes the 1000 sets of imputed suppressed COVID-19 deaths data by age and quarter at the county level for 2020, and calculates the death rates and years of potential life lost due to COVID-19 pandemic in 2020.